nikerla/vc-content/pages/glossary/ecommerce-platforms.md

             <img alt="Top Ecommerce Platforms - Magento" src="assets/images/magento.jpg" />
         </div>
     </div>
-    <p class="text">If you are planning to have a serious platform, Magento would be a great choice.
+    <p class="text">If you are planning to have a serious platform, <a href="https://magento.com/" rel="nofollow">Magento</a> would be a great choice.
 However, if you are just looking for a simple and basic solution that is easy to integrate on your own, Magento might be a bit of overkill.</p>
     <h2>Volusion</h2>
     <div class="col-w">
         <div class="col __col-30">
             <img alt="Best E commerce Platforms - Volusion" src="assets/images/volusion1.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            Volusion is a simple website creation tool.
+            <a href="https://www.volusion.com/" rel="nofollow">Volusion</a> is a simple website creation tool.
 It is represented in the top ecommerce platforms list just like Shopify and BigCommerce and it offers some notable features that are highly appreciated by designers and developers.
 If you are more dedicated to the operational side of an ecommerce store than to its marketing-led features, you may consider choosing Volusion over BigCommerce.
 Like Shopify and BigCommerce, Volusion offers a perfect balance between providing everything you need to set up, operate and expand your business and leaving some space for your personal customization.
 Also, just like BigCommerce, Volusion offers a vast knowledge base, where you can get help setting up an online store of your own.
 Volusion even takes it a step further by featuring account specialists – personnel, who will assist you directly in building your website.
         </div>
     </div>
     <div class="text">